RolandDreger/accessibility-4-indesign/accessibility-4-indesign/accsssibility-4-indesign_doku.en.md

 The result of the report can be exported as a PDF file.
 Only those sections and entries that are visible in the panel are exported.
 This allows you to control exactly which information is to be included in the exported PDF by showing/hiding the sections and applying filters.

+The generated PDF for the report is saved in the plugin's temporary folder by default and then automatically opened in your standard PDF application.
+Alternatively, you can select the `Open save dialog` option in the plugin settings.
+This allows you to select an individual storage location for the PDF file.

 [Vorschau des PDF-Exports auf vimeo](https://vimeo.com/1053449077)

-### The PDF is not shown?
+#### The PDF is not shown after the export?

-The PDF report is opened in the standard application in which it would also have been opened by double-clicking via the file browser.
-If the PDF file is not displayed on Windows, it can also be found via the following folder paths:
+The PDF report is opened in the standard application in which it would have been opened by double-clicking in the file browser.
+If the PDF file is not displayed under Windows, you can select the 'Open save dialog' option in the plugin settings instead.
+This allows you to select an individual storage location for the report.

-c:\Users\<YOUR USERNAME>\AppData\Local\Temp\Adobe\UXP\PluginsStorage\IDSN\20\Developer\adobe.indesign.accessibility4indesign\PluginData

 ## Ask